 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Journal of Generic Medicines operates a double-blind reviewing policy in which the reviewer’s and author’s names are mutually concealed.
+Journal of Generic Medicines operates a double-anonymize reviewing policy in which the reviewer’s and author’s names are mutually concealed.

 All manuscripts accepted for publication are subject to editing for presentation, style and grammar.
 Any major redrafting is agreed with the author but the Editor's decision on the text is final.
 Referees will be encouraged to provide substantive, constructive reviews that provide suggestions for improving the work and distinguish between mandatory and non-mandatory recommendations.